top of page

 More's the pity, though.
 As every conscious being knows (and writer reminds self), the past, present and future are all one on the spiritual plane -- each constantly influencing the others in myriad ways.

-Knowing the place's past, its beginnings and evolution, can allow visitors a fuller appreciation and keener enjoyment...and gives any more-aware stewards a foundation of understanding for charting viable new projects to further the place in ways allowing one to better experience its potential healing powers.
+Knowing the place's past, its beginnings and evolution, can allow visitors a fuller appreciation and keener enjoyment...and give any more-aware stewards a foundation of understanding for charting viable new projects to further the place in ways allowing one to better experience its potential healing powers -- provided, of course, an appropriate future steward rescues the beloved realm.

-Beyond the often dreary human politics of the place -- and now the current shockingly private-minded, (hopefully temporary), diversion of the realm's time-honored focus -- one listening closely might hear the land's timeless history and message of glad tidings in the rushing of the creek and winds whispering in the pines.
+Beyond the often dreary human politics of the place -- and now the current shockingly private-minded, (may they prove temporary), diversion of the realm's time-honored focus -- one listening closely can hear the region's timeless history and message of glad tidings in the rushing creek and winds whispering in the pines.

 ________________________